 Why is organic important, isn’t it just marketing hype?

 But the question still remains, is there anything actually wrong with synthetic chemicals and pesticides?
 Will your dose of noni juice be any less effective if it comes from a non-organic source?
-There are arguments on both sides, but for our crop we know what is best.
-Noni plants thrive in locations were other plants die.
-They’re ability to gain nutrients from the worst ground means that anything we put on them is going to affect them.
+There are arguments on both sides, but for our crop, we know what is best.
+Noni plants thrive in locations where other plants die.
+Their ability to gain nutrients from the worst ground means that anything we put on them is going to affect them.